Tag: Be Prepared

 1) Which armor piece is most significant for you?
 Why?

-2) If you were to choose aspects of the spiritual life that the 3 additional pieces would represent, what would they be?
+2) If you were to choose aspects of the spiritual that the 3 additional pieces would represent, what would they be?
 Why?

 ※Prayer※